JonasKVJ/CacheSimulators/README.md

 Found here, https://www.cis.upenn.edu/~milom/cis501-Fall12/traces/trace-format.html, all credit to the involved instructors and University of Pennsylvania.
 I recommend trying gcc-1K.trace.gz.

 ## How to run
-See the instructions in the header of each file - the same method could be applied with the longer traces files found at the link above.
+See the instructions in the header of each file - the same method could be applied with the longer trace files found at the link above.